 If parents do not intend to make use of a free school transport place for their child they should contact email@example.com providing the name, date of birth and child’s school.

 It is not possible to practise social distancing on school transport; however, in order to maintain social distancing between the driver and the pupils, the front row of seats nearest the driver will not be occupied.

 As most vehicles will be full and learners cannot sit together in their year groups, we wish to emphasise the importance of good hygiene.
 Not only will this help to reduce the risk of spreading COVID-19 but also common colds and flu, which will also be of benefit.

 Pupils will be required to fill the rear most seats first on the vehicle for each journey and use the same seat on the return journey home.

-All pupils aged 11 and over are required to wear face coverings on school and college transport, unless they have a medical exemption.
+All secondary school pupils are required to wear face coverings on school transport, unless they have a medical exemption.
 Coverings are required for the whole of their journey to and from school.

 The council will provide a reusable face covering for those pupils who do not have suitable provision.